How to Go Viral on YouTube in 2025 Strategies for Explosive Growth

 2. YouTube SEO Tips for Discoverability

 SEO remains a core pillar of YouTube growth.
-To help your video rank and wider audiences:
+To help your video rank and reach broader audiences:

-1. Keyword Research: Use tools such as TubeBuddy, VidIQ, and Google Trends to find popular and relevant keywords in your niche.
+1. Keyword Research: Use devices such as Tubbudy, Vidic, and Google Trends to find popular and relevant keywords in your niche.

 2. Optimize Metadata:

-3. Closed Captions and Subtitles: Include accurate captions to enhance accessibility and improve SEO rankings.
+3. Closed captions and subtitles: Include accurate captions to improve access and increase SEO.

 3. Mastering the YouTube Algorithm